DarrenAscione/MLproject/Report.md

 $$Accuracy(POS)  = 0.5784$$

-As expected the $10^{th}$ best is worst than the original viterbi algorithm used in part 4.
+As expected the $10^{th}$ best is worse than the original viterbi algorithm used in part 4.

 ##Part V